 Volume 12, Number 4 (April 2020)

 In This Issue 12(4)Welcome to the final issue of the 12th Volume of the International Journal of Aquatic Research and Education!
 I think you will find the publications in this particular issue to be quite varied, very interesting, and in many cases challenging to some current aquatic beliefs and practices.
+It also is the largest issue we have ever published with an editorial, 8 research articles, and 4 educational articles.
+They make for interesting and diverse reading.

 As I have noted in several previous issues, IJARE has accumulated a fairly large backlog of manuscripts which have languished in the review process.
 The "silver lining" to the pandemic is that this particular editor is self-quarantined at home after having had some medical issues that I know put me at rather dire risk if I should contract the virus.
 Thus, my "silver lining pandemic goal" is to clear out the backlog and be more up-to-date with reviews than IJARE has been in several years!
 As I have written before, my most sincere THANK YOU to all of you authors who have been patiently waiting for the review process to finish and to the reviewers who are helping move the reviews forward!
 We are making progress!